wdehoog/hutspot-ubports/docs/operating/settings.md

 ## Settings
 The Settings page allows to configure:

-  * Should Hutspot ask for confirmation before an item is to be un-saved/followed
+  * Should Hutspot ask for confirmation before an item is to be un-saved/followed.
+  * Should the image of the currently played track be used as a background image.
   * Should Spotify replace tracks in Playlists that cannot be played due to regional restrictions.
   * Use external Browser or a internal Webview to login at Spotify.
   * The number of Search History Items to save.